The History of Sexuality

 The History of Sexuality (L'Histoire de la sexualité) is a four-volume study of sexuality in the Western world by the French historian and philosopher Michel Foucault, in which the author examines the emergence of "sexuality" as a discursive object and separate sphere of life and argues that the notion that every individual has a sexuality is a relatively recent development in Western societies.
 The first volume, The Will to Knowledge (La volonté de savoir), was first published in 1976; an English translation appeared in 1978.
 The Use of Pleasure (L'usage des plaisirs) and The Care of the Self (Le souci de soi) were published in 1984.
 The fourth volume, Confessions of the Flesh (Les aveux de la chair), was published posthumously in 2018.

-In Volume 1, Foucault criticizes the "repressive hypothesis": the idea that Western society suppressed sexuality from the 17th to the mid-20th century due to the rise of capitalism and bourgeois society.
-Foucault argues that discourse on sexuality in fact proliferated during this period, during which experts began to examine sexuality in a scientific manner, encouraging people to confess their sexual feelings and actions.
-According to Foucault, in the 18th and 19th centuries society took an increasing interest in sexualities that did not fit within the marital bond: the "world of perversion" that includes the sexuality of children, the mentally ill, the criminal and the homosexual, while by the 19th century, sexuality was being readily explored both through confession and scientific enquiry.
-In Volume 2 and Volume 3, Foucault addresses the role of sex in Greek and Roman antiquity.

-The book received a mixed reception, with some reviewers praising it and others criticizing Foucault's scholarship.

 Volume I: The Will to Knowledge

 Part I: We "Other Victorians"

 In Part One, Foucault discusses the "repressive hypothesis", the widespread belief among late 20th-century westerners that sexuality, and the open discussion of sex, was socially repressed during the late 17th, 18th, 19th and early 20th centuries, a by-product of the rise of capitalism and bourgeois society, before the partial liberation of sexuality in modern times.
 Arguing that sexuality was never truly repressed, Foucault asks why modern westerners believe the hypothesis, noting that in portraying past sexuality as repressed, it provides a basis for the idea that in rejecting past moral systems, future sexuality can be free and uninhibited, a "garden of earthly delights".
 The title of the section is inspired by Steven Marcus's book The Other Victorians: A Study of Sexuality and Pornography in Mid-Nineteenth-Century England.